kadurinadav/Song-List-App/README.md

   <h1 align="center">Song List App</h1>
 <img src="preview.png"/>
   <p align="center">
-    An application that performs the following tasks:
+    An application that performs the following tasks:<br /><br />
       1. Parse a CSV file containing song data.<br /><br />
       2. Store the parsed song records into a MySQL database.<br /><br />
-      3. Display the songs in a tabular format, sorted by the band's name.<br /><br />
+      3. Display the songs in a tabular format, sorted by the band's name.
   </p>
     <br /><br />